You and Me Are Gonna Be Partners - Forester Network

 SWANA actually has a really cool map that shows where and how many people from around the world will be attending so far.

-This will be my fourth WasteCon and I look forward to seeing you all in the “Birthplace of the Star Spangled Banner.”
+This will be our (MSW Management’s) 27th WasteCon and I look forward to seeing you all in the “Birthplace of the Star Spangled Banner.”

 Until then, check out what you’re getting into in Baltimore!